IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 `int znsq_read(znsq_connection_t con, const char *buf, size_t *buf_len, const char *key, const char *key_value, unsigned int flags, znsq_read_options *options);`

 #### direct read documents
 Issues a direct read for a previously added document using the key name and key_value specified on the read request.
-The key name must match the key name on a previously issued znsq_create, znsq_create_index, or a generated "znsq_id" elememt.
-The value must match a previously added key_value paired with the specified keyname, otherwise a document not found error is returned.
+The key name must match the name on a previously issued znsq_create, znsq_create_index, or a generated "znsq_id" element.
+The value must match a previously added key_value paired with the specified key, otherwise a document not found error is returned.

 The read request can opt to retrieve the document for update which will obtain an exclusive lock and return a result set token representing ownership of the lock.
 The result set token must then be used to issue an update, delete, or end result for the document via znsq_update_result, znsq_delete_result, of znsq_close_result APIs.
 For non-recoverable databases, the lock will be released following the update or delete request.
 For recoverable databases, the lock will be released by the znsq_commit or znsq_abort APIs.